lmh0921/lmh0921.github.io/_pages/about.md

 # 🔥 News
+- *2026.08*: &nbsp;🎉 Three papers are accepted by EMNLP 2026: **SAGA** and **Cascade-SC** to the Main Conference, and **EviRerank** to Findings.
+I am a co-first and corresponding author of the two Main Conference papers, and the first and corresponding author of the Findings paper.

 - *2026.05*: &nbsp;🎉🎉 1 paper is accepted by ACM Transactions on Information Systems (TOIS):

 Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey,

 authors: **Minghan Li**, Xinxuan Lv, Junjie Zou, Tongna Chen, Chao Zhang, Suchao An, Ercong Nie, Guodong Zhou.
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->

+# 💰 Research Grants

+- National Natural Science Foundation of China (NSFC) grant (No. 62606348), **Principal Investigator**.

 # 📝 Publications